skx/evalfilter/README.md

         len++;
     }
     return( len == 2 );

+The same kind of iteration works over hashes too (the single-argument version of the `foreach` loop iterates over values, rather than keys.
+Hash keys are available via `keys` so that seems like a more useful thing to return):

+    foreach key,value in { "Name": "Steve", "Location": "Finland" } {
+      printf("Key %s has value %s\n", key, value );
+    }

 The final helper is the ability to create arrays of integers via the `..` primitive: